MontoyaR/DP_OptimalBinarySearchTree/README.md

 | 3   | 1.3347323  | OBST.1000.keys.txt               |
 | 4   | 2148       | OBST.10000.keys.txt              |
 | 5   |   N/A      |N/A                               |

-*The run for 100,000 keys was unable to complete because it took a long time.
-The Root, Weight, and Cost Matrices for the 10,000 keys were unable to be uploaded to Github due to Github's 100MB commit limit.*

 ![](https://github.com/MontoyaR/DP_OptimalBinarySearchTree/blob/master/src/Optimal%20Binary%20Search%20Tree/Optimal%20Binary%20Search%20Tree.png)